 You can manage unlimited loved ones with Optery for Family.
 The discounting across all plans increases as each additional family members’ coverage is activated.
 The discounting is 20% off all plans for 2 plans, 25% off all plans for 3 plans, and 30% off all plans for 4 or more plans.
 To be clear, each incremental covered family member will incur an additional subscription charge.

-Optery also offers Optery for Business to small businesses and large enterprises with volume discounting based on the list pricing on the Optery Pricing page.
-Anyone can create an Optery for Business account for free and get started self-service immediately, or can reach out to Optery support to schedule a live demo and discuss custom pricing.
+Optery also offers Optery for Business both to small businesses and large enterprises with volume discounting based on the list pricing on the Optery Pricing page.
+Anyone can create an Optery for Business account for free and get started self-service immediately, or can reach out to Optery support to schedule a live demo and discuss custom pricing with our Sales team.

-Data security is possibly the most over-looked factor when choosing a personal data removal service.
+Data security credentials are probably the most over-looked factor when choosing a personal data removal service.
 Selecting a personal data removal service is about prioritizing and investing in your security, so shouldn’t you hold your personal data removal service to the highest data security standards?

-Most personal data removal services have not completed an AICPA SOC 2 audit and have extremely limited data security controls and standards.
+Unfortunately, most personal data removal services on the market today have not completed an AICPA SOC 2 audit and have extremely limited data security controls and standards.

 How does DeleteMe stack up in the realm of data security?